graphile/starter/README.md

 ## Custom packages

-When running `yarn setup`, this command will also invoke `lerna run setup`.
+When running `yarn setup`, this command will also invoke `yarn workspaces foreach run setup`.
 This allows you to add custom setup hooks necessary for your individual packages.

 Add a line like the following to your `scripts` section in your `package.json`: